← All Neighbourhood Guides

 Ravine Lot Due Diligence

-Market Snapshot — Humber Valley Village
+Market Snapshot: Humber Valley Village

-Detached (standard lot) $1.5M – $2.5M Post-war to renovated stock
+Detached (standard lot) $1.5M to $2.5M Post-war to renovated stock

 Market condition Tightly held Low inventory, low turnover